AddstarMC/Prism-Bukkit/README.md

 - - prism.preview - Grants permission to preview and then rollback changes.
 Recommended for: Staff
 - prism.rollback - Grants permission to rollback changes.
 Recommended for: Experienced Staff
 - prism.restore - Grants permission to restore (reapply) changes.
 Recommended for: Experienced Staff
+- prism.tp - Teleport to a record ID

 ## Get Help